cardrank/cardrank/README.md

 # About

-Package `github.com/cardrank/cardrank` is a library of types, utilities, and interfaces for working with playing cards, card decks, and evaluating poker hand ranks.
+Package `github.com/cardrank/cardrank` is a library of types, utilities, and interfaces for working with playing cards, card decks, evaluating poker hand ranks, and managing deals and run outs for different game types.

 <!-- START supports -->
 Supports [Texas Holdem][holdem-example], [Texas Holdem Short (6+)][short-example],